Paskab012/porfolio-part2-flexbox-and-grid/README.md

 Make sure:

-- You have few knowledge about Html, Css, flexbox, Github and Linters
+- You have few knowledge about Html, Css, flexbox,grid, Github and Linters
+- You have installed Live Server to view the project in the browser.

 ### Usage

-1. Use this link ( $ git@github.com:KABIKA681/porfolio-mobile-version-skeleton.git)to clone the repository and then run it into your computer
+1. Use this link ( `git@github.com:KABIKA681/porfolio-part2-flexbox-and-grid.git`)to clone the repository and then run it into your computer
 2. Open the Html document localy(into your computer), open index.html file.
-   c.
-You have installed Live Server to view the project in the browser.

 👤 **\*Pascal Kabika Mp**